Subject · Religious Studies

 Argument structure

 Religious Studies essays are argumentative.
-Strong essays follow: clear thesis, structured paragraphs each presenting and evaluating a position, considered counter- arguments, substantiated conclusion.
+Strong essays open with a clear thesis, structure paragraphs each presenting and evaluating a position, consider counter-arguments, and reach a substantiated conclusion.
 Tutors coach explicit essay frameworks; many students drift into descriptive content without sustained argumentative structure.

 Named-philosopher and named-thinker recall